 Water circulation and aeration of the lake is accomplished with the use of 5 SolarBee units that are installed for use during the summer and are removed during the winter months.

-AAG treated the lake, once a week, after the water temperature reached 10 degrees Celsius.
-The two bioreactors were on alternating schedules allowing for treatment to happen every week until the water temperature becomes too cold (end of September, or mid way through October).
+AdvancedAg landed a 3 years tender to treat the lake for sludge, which included once-a-week dosages of sludge digesting bacteria.
+This can only be done once the water temperature reached 10 degrees Celsius.
+Two bioreactors were on alternating schedules allowing for treatment to happen every week until the water temperature becomes too cold (end of September, or mid way through October).

-During three years of treatment, Henderson Lake (approximately 180,000,000 gallons) showed excellent visual and testing results in regards to sludge levels.
+During three years of treatment, Henderson Lake showed excellent visual and testing results in regards to sludge and oxygen levels.
 People walking by the lake commented on their ability to see the rocks around the edges of the lake.
 Residents commented regularly that the “nasty” odours were gone.

 In the third year of treatment, substrate testing showed a 64% level decrease from the first year of treatment (Lethbridge College and WET Environmental).